-Darius Marder’s film has picked up six Oscar nominations – the filmmaker talks making a film about deafness, working with Riz Ahmed, and the importance of looking inwards
+Darius Marder’s feature has picked up six Oscar nominations – here, the director talks making a film about deafness, working with Riz Ahmed, and the importance of looking inwards

 While location scouting for Sound of Metal, Darius Marder received wisdom from an unlikely source.
 “I was writing with Baz Luhrmann on his Elvis film,” recalls Marder, a moviemaker and multitasker.
 “One of Baz’s words became a word we always used on set.
 He said he has a process which is musicalising.
 So on set, we would say, ‘Let’s musicalise!’”